• Skip to primary navigation

 One of our top picks for the best museums in Winnipeg, the Children’s Museum is a very interactive, hands-on place for kids to laugh, learn, and play.
 Around for decades, you can expect lots of favourite exhibits alongside plenty of new ones in order to keep every single visit both interesting and fresh.

 Go Jets go!
 The NHL’s Winnipeg Jets had a triumphant return to the city in 2011, and it’s quite an experience to actually attend a game.
-Enjoy the fanfare, the excitement, and of, course, the hockey!
+Enjoy the fanfare, the excitement, and of course, the hockey!

 View the Sunset Goose Flights at FortWhyte Alive

-One of the most unique things to do in Manitoba in fall is to catch one of the sunset goose flights at FortWhyte Alive.
+One of the most unique things to do in Manitoba in the fall is to catch one of the sunset goose flights at FortWhyte Alive.
 Surrounded by the colourful trees on a crisp autumn evening, watch as thousands of geese land just as the sun sets beyond the horizon.
 It’s a beautiful sight to behold!

 Sample the Local Breweries